JonathanWThom/portfolio/README.md

 ## Setup/Installation Requirements

-* _You may view the page in any modern web browser at: gh page link_
+* _You may view the page in any modern web browser at: https://jonathanwthom.github.io/portfolio/_
-* _You can also download through the command line via $git clone repository._
+* _You can also download through the command line via $git clone https://github.com/JonathanWThom/portfolio._
 * _Once downloaded, open the index.html in any browser._